 Frederick W. Smith

-Hicks attended West Point for his undergraduate degree and served in the U.S. Army, according to Academy.
+Hicks graduated from West Point and served in the U.S. Army, according to Academy.
 He also received his MBA from Harvard Business School.

 Robert A. McDonald

-McDonald graduated from West Point and served in the U.S. Army with the 82nd Airborne Division, according to his website.
+McDonald is a graduate of West Point and served in the U.S. Army with the 82nd Airborne Division, according to his website.